c-streams/Pneumonia/README.md

 I evaluated my models on various metrics, such as AUC-ROC, accuracy, precision, sensitivity, and specificity, however, I paid particular attention to sensitivity.
 In the case of diagnosing pneumonia, we want to minimize predicting false negatives, that is telling a patient they don’t have pneumonia when they do.
 The consequences of a false negative can result in no treatment, which can be deadly.
 Alternatively, false positives, telling a patient they have pneumonia when they are healthy, isn’t as damaging to the patient.
 In this case, a healthy patient would receive treatment, like antibiotics, that won’t impact their health as negatively.
 In the worst possible case, antibiotics are known to decrease the diversity of bacteria in the gut, which can lead to stress, depression, and obesity [5].
 It is important to note that there should be a balance between sensitivity and specificity in the case of pneumonia because the over prescription of antibiotics has led to the rise of antibiotic resistant bacteria.
 In fact, studies have found that upwards of 40% of antibiotics prescribed for acute respiratory tract infections, like pneumonia, are unnecessary [5].
 Should this current trend of over prescription continue, it is possible that the bacteria that cause various infectious diseases will be resistant to antibiotics.
 With this in mind, I designed my CNN to minimize sensitivity to a certain extent, without letting specificity drop below 65%.

 Considering these metrics, my binary CNN performed the best with a AUC-ROC score of 0.96, 88% accuracy, 99% sensitivity, and 71% specificity.
 These results are close to that of human experts.
 I suspect that my model performed better than the transfer learning approaches due to its simplicity.
 Since neural networks inherently overfit, a simpler model architecture will reduce overfitting.
+As models get more complex, there are more parameters and weights to train, increasing the time it takes to train, which can lead to diminishing returns on increasing performance.

 The multi-class VGG16 model performed the best for its problem.
 While still overfit,  it had respectable results with a AUC-ROC score of 0.95, 82% accuracy, 99% sensitivity, and 66% specificity.
 These results are almost comparable to those of human experts.
 When looking at the bacterial and viral cases, predictions for viral were almost always worse.
 I believe this has to do with the smaller dataset for viral.
 It would seem that oversampling is not sufficient.